 There are several different categories of rooms – or rather bedchambers – including three tower suites.
 You can sleep in Henry and Anne’s former room or choose the lavish Catherine of Aragon suite with its own stone spiral staircase and the largest four-poster bed in any UK hotel.

-Drink a toast at an award-winning Cotswold vineyard.
-Woodchester Valley Vineyard’s Sauvignon Blanc has recently been rated one of the world’s best in a blind tasting.
-But they also make delicious Champagne-style bubbly, and you can find out more and try it on a vineyard tour.
+Drink a toast at a Cotswold vineyard.
+Several of the region’s vineyards produce award-winning Champagne-style bubbly, and you can find out more and try it on a vineyard tour.

-The Premium Vineyard and Winery Tour takes place at their Woodchester vineyard just south of Stroud.
-It starts with a walk through the vines and an introduction to the grape varieties they grow, before moving into the winery to learn how sparkling wine is made.
-It’s followed by a wine tasting and nibbles, with five wines to try, including four white and rosé sparkling wines.
+Woodchester Valley Vineyard offer a Premium Vineyard Tour and Wine Tasting at their Woodchester vineyard just south of Stroud.
+It starts with a glass of sparkling wine before a walk through the vines, an insight into how sparkling wine is made and a wine tasting with nibbles.

 Stroll hand-in-hand through fields of colourful blooms at one of the Cotswolds’ flower fields.
-At Cotswold Lavender near Snowshill the hillside is a sea of purple, with over 40 different varieties of fragrant lavender.
+At Cotswold Lavender near Snowshill, the hillsides are a sea of purple, with over 40 different varieties of fragrant lavender.
 Or the Real Flower Petal Confetti Co, just outside the Cotswolds near Pershore in Worcestershire, has miles of rows of pastel-hued delphiniums and cornflowers.

 Both are open around June–July, and are the ideal place for a couples’ photoshoot – you can take your own photos or hire a professional photographer to capture shots for you.